 If you use custom access scopes, then you must ensure that

 Cloud Trace API access scope

 For example, to create a GKE cluster with only

 the Cloud Trace API enabled, do the following:

 gcloud container clusters create example-cluster-name --scopes=https://www.googleapis.com/auth/trace.append

 Running locally and elsewhere

-When your application is running outside of GCP, you must provide authentication credentials in the form of a service account to the client library.
+If your application is running outside of Google Cloud, then you must provide authentication credentials in the form of a service account to the client library.
 The service account must contain the Cloud Trace agent role.
 For instructions, see Creating a service account.

 application's credentials.
 You provide these credentials

 @app.route('/index.html', methods=['GET']) def index(): tracer = app.config['TRACER'] tracer.start_span(name='index') # Add up to 1 sec delay, weighted toward zero time.sleep(random.random() ** 2) result = "Tracing requests" tracer.end_span() return result